-If you have type 2 diabetes, you’ll find lots of helpful advice and information about healthy lifestyles and food psychology on the following websites:
+If you have diabetes (type 1, type 2 or gestational), you’ll find lots of helpful advice and information about healthy lifestyles and food psychology on the following websites:

-Whilst there’s often a focus on weight, it’s also important to think about your overall health and to try to make small, realistic lifestyle changes you can keep up in the long term.
+Whilst lifestyle change advice, particularly for type 2 diabetes and heart disease risk management, often focuses on weight loss, it is important to think about your overall health and to try to make small, realistic lifestyle changes you can keep up in the long term.
 For example, focusing on gradually increasing your physical activity, eating regularly, or increasing how many vegetables you eat can be good for your health, even if your weight doesn’t change.
 Unless there’s a clear medical reason not to eat certain foods, such as a diagnosed allergy, try not to label foods as being either good or bad, and instead aim for a balanced diet that includes a wide range of foods.
+This can be challenging to do when diet culture preys on our insecurities and many companies profit from selling us unsustainable eating plans or expensive products.
+For reliable information on different nutrients and ways of eating when you have various health conditions, the British Dietetic Association (BDA) has a range of Food Facts guides.
 More information on how to lose weight safely can be found here.

-If you’ve grown up with a “waste not, want not” message, you may feel that you need to finish what’s on your plate.
+If you’ve grown up with a “waste not, want not” message, you might feel that you always need to finish what’s on your plate.
 This can lead you to eat more than you need.
-It’s a common habit that won’t change overnight, but you can learn to be more aware of these habits and slowly shift them over time, learning to eat when you’re hungry and stop when you’re satisfied.
-One of the key strategies for this is called mindful eating, which you might have heard of.
-It involves slowing down to notice the smell, taste and texture of your food whilst you eat.
-Some people find that they get more enjoyment from food when they eat mindfully, and this can make it easier to stop eating when they’ve had enough.
-You can find more on mindful eating on NHS Grampian’s website.
+It’s a common habit that won’t change overnight, but you can learn to be more aware of these habits and slowly shift them over time, learning to work towards eating when you’re hungry and stopping when you’re satisfied, most of the time.
+One of the key strategies for this is called mindful eating.
+It involves slowing down to notice the smell, taste and texture of your food whilst you eat, as well as learning to pay attention to our hunger and satiety cues.
+Some people find that they get more enjoyment from food when they eat mindfully, and this can make it easier to stop eating when you’ve had enough.
+It also helps with our digestion, as well as being a more effective way of soothing ourselves if we’ve had a difficult day, compared with rapid, mindless eating.
+It is not realistic to eat mindfully 100% of the time, so we encourage you to focus on small steps towards eating mindfully more often, rather than expecting yourself to do this all of the time.
+You can find more information on mindful eating on NHS Grampian’s website and the BDA.

 You may have heard of many types of diets, all claiming to be better than the other ones.
 We do not recommend following extreme diets that involving cutting out whole food groups or anything that is not realistic to follow for the long term.
 Many of these fad diets might work in the short term but will inevitably stop working for almost everyone due to being impossible to sustain.
 They can also lead to rapid weight regain and make us feel as though we have failed, when it is actually the diet that has failed us.
 As tempting as these diets are, it is much healthier to focus on one small change at a time that you can build into your daily routine before adding in a new habit.